-This action focusses on assessing the benefits of the tested and demonstrated concepts solutions and services, carried out under the Actions 4 and 5, and on providing recommendations to accelerate the adoption of zero emission road systems.
+This third phase focuses on assessing the benefits of the tested and demonstrated concepts solutions and services, carried out under the Actions 4 and 5, and on providing recommendations to accelerate the adoption of zero emission road systems.
 This will be mainly achieved by:

-- The results of the large-scale testing and demonstration (detailed in Actions 4 and 5) of innovative concepts will be analysed as elements of the whole mobility scenario, in order to identify and evaluate their contribution to the European priorities and partnership objectives. - Evaluation, assessment and refinement of the innovative solutions and concepts once they are integrated in the real-life environment, based on the collection of performance indicators, other data and the models used.
-Also, the models need to be assessed, evaluated and refined to achieve the objectives of the partnership - Evidence based policy recommendations, standards and roadmaps for optimal transition, in support of zero emission road mobility and logistics adoption, in particular for the seamless and duly integration of zero emission road mobility and logistics in the Sustainable Urban Mobility Plans (SUMPs) / Sustainable Urban Logistics Plans (SULPs) (recommendations on the integration of the newly developed concepts into them) and / or SECAPsSECAPsSignature, urban planning and urban climate-neutral energy roadmaps.
+- The results of the large-scale testing and demonstration (detailed in Actions 4 and 5) of innovative concepts will be analysed as elements of the whole mobility scenario, in order to identify and evaluate their contribution to the European priorities and Partnership objectives. - Development of business models to ensure outlooks on viable business cases for uptake and implementation of, e.g., fleets (people and goods), as well as of new concepts including battery swapping for different vehicle types, using the phase 1 result of users' needs understanding.
+This should take into account new factors such as Value Trip Time. - Evaluation, assessment and refinement of the innovative solutions and concepts once they are integrated in the real-life environment.
+Evidence based policy recommendations, standards and roadmaps for optimal transition, in support of zero emission road mobility and logistics adoption, in particular for the seamless and duly integration of zero emission road mobility and logistics in the Sustainable Urban Mobility Plans (SUMPs)/Sustainable Urban Logistics Plans (SULPs) (recommendations on the integration of the newly developed concepts into them) and/or SECAPs52, urban planning and urban climate-neutral energy roadmaps.
 This approach will aim at accelerating the adaptation processes required in the regulatory framework to smoothly deploy the new concepts and services.

-Action 2 - Connected and shared e-services for people and goods mobility (in collaboration with CCAM)
+Action 2 - Connected, Cooperative, Automated shared e-services for people and goods mobility (in collaboration with the CCAM Partnership